uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.IsAuthenticated**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-IsAuthenticated returns if the http.Request is authenticated or not.
+IsAuthenticated returns the session of the user.

 Syntax: